-We'll begin the day heading north along the east side of Princess Royal Channel and towards Khutze Inlet, one of the Great Bear's many gems.
-Here we'll be surrounded by snow-capped mountains, steep granite walls, and stunning cascading waterfalls.
-We'll venture into the estuary by Zodiac® with the hopes of finding some of the local inhabitants of this rich ecosystem, which includes Grizzly Bears, Black Bears, coastal Gray Wolves, and Bald Eagles.
+Today we'll continue heading north, now along the east side of Princess Royal Channel and towards Khutze Inlet, another of the Great Bear's many gems.
+We'll venture into the estuary by Zodiac[®] with the hopes of finding some of the local inhabitants of this rich ecosystem, which includes Grizzly Bears, Black Bears, coastal Gray Wolves, and Bald Eagles.
+Khutze Inlet almost always offers the quintessential Great Bear experience!